How To Create Your Personal Value Proposition

 Important tip when writing a personal value proposition

 The phrase ‘as shown by’ makes it easy.
 You can use ‘…as shown by…’ to link WHAT and WHEN is a simple way to create a value proposition.
-E.g. “one of my strengths is project management, as shown by the fact I have successfully delivered over 40 ICT projects for companies in the banking sector.”
+E.g. “one of my strengths is project management, as shown by the fact I have successfully delivered over 40 projects for companies in the banking sector.”

 Examples of personal value propositions

 “A key strength is turning around under-performing teams.
-I set clear KPIs and stick to them and over the last three years have re-energized loyal and high performing BA teams of up to 15 staff at IBM and HP.”
+I set clear KPIs and stick to them and over the last three years have re-energised loyal and high performing BA teams of up to 15 staff at IBM and HP.”

 “My executive stakeholder management background includes 8 years presenting, advising and negotiating at CFO, GM and VP levels as a Program Manager for ANZ and Medibank Private.“